alevel1coder/cpp-boilerplate/README.md

 This project is intended to be used as a baseline C++ projects starting point.
-It will contain the code needed to build and run basic C++ projects, and as an added bonus, all without a real IDE.
+It will contain the code needed to build and run basic C++ projects, and as an added bonus (I guess...), all without a real IDE.
+Vim here we come

 ---